MileHacker Logo

 Photo Spots

-• The pair small islets (Katic and Sveta Nedjelja) with their churches: These are incredibly picturesque, especially when photographed from a boat trip, creating a quintessential Petrovac view.
+• The two small islets (Katic and Sveta Nedjelja) along with their churches: These are incredibly picturesque, especially when photographed from a boat trip, creating the perfect example of a Petrovac view.

 • Panoramic views from the road descending into Petrovac: As you approach the town from the main highway, several points have breathtaking panoramic views, suitable for wide-angle shots.